TrellisCommerce/bigcommerce-toolkit/README.md

 ## Features

-- **Resource-based Commands:** Commands are structured around resource types (e.g., products, categories, customers) and their respective actions (e.g., get, add, update, delete).
+- **Resource-based Commands:** Commands are structured around resource types (e.g., products, categories, customers) and their respective actions (e.g., get, create, update, delete).
 - **Hierarchical Command Structure:** Similar to UNIX tools like `git`, commands are grouped logically to align with BigCommerce's API structure.
 - **Environment Variable Support:** Store hash and authentication token can be set via environment variables for convenience.
 - **Paginated Requests:** Supports fetching all pages of data for GET requests with pagination.